SirVeggie/Dynasty-Builder/README.md

 - A unit carried by a ship cannot attack
 - Units moving on the same terrain have a -1 movement penalty when adjacent to enemy units
 - Units moving to/from/within a canyon have a -1 movement penalty
+- Units can always move at least 1 tile per turn

 ## Attacking
 - Power difference contributes to dice number